ros2/design/articles/actions.md

 When the ROS 1 action server publishes a result it will be set as the result on the ROS 1 bridge.
 If the ROS 2 action client never calls the service to get the result then it is subject to the same timeout as if it were a normal ROS 2 action server.

+## Alternatives

+These alternative approaches to actions in ROS 2 were considered.

+TODO